 You can listen to the NTP animal studies briefing that occurred on May 2016 .

-You can download the audio file and the text transcript associated with the recording.
-We suggest you also take the time to listen to it yourself if you have not done so already.
+You can also download the audio file and the text transcript associated with the recording.
+We recommend readers of this news item take the time to listen to the briefing.

 These very rare tumours have also been found in humans and have been shown in a number of studies to be associated with heavy cell phone usage.
 For example, IARC’s 2011 classification of radio frequency radiation as a possible carcinogen was substantially based on brain cancers (gliomas) and hearing nerve tumors (vestibular Schwannomas or acoustic neuroma).
 There was a dose response observed for the Schwannomas.

 What do the NTP results mean for humans?

 There have been many questions about what these results mean for human cellphone usage.
 The authors of the NTP report have speculated about this meaning, and in fact, the links to human responses motivated an early release of the report.

 John Bucher: "We’ve brought these findings to the attention of the scientific community and the public for the reasons that I indicated earlier that we do have a suspicion that in the human studies, there are increases in gliomas and schwannomas.
 The fact that these are the same tumors sites that we’re seeing these small increases is of interest to us and we feel that it contributes to the conversation.
 That’s basically our position at this point."

 John Bucher: "So this is a study that is looking at the plausibility, biological plausibility of carcinogenic effect due to cell phone radiation.
 The direct translation of these findings to the way humans are using cell telephones is not currently completely worked out and that’s part of the evaluation that’s going forward.
 This may have relevance, it may have no relevance. “